azure-sdk/azure-docs-sdk-java/docs-ref-services/latest/communication-phonenumbers-readme.md

 #### Phone Number Types overview

-Phone numbers come in two types; Geographic and Toll-Free.
-Geographic phone plans are phone plans associated with a location, whose phone numbers' area codes are associated with the area code of a geographic location.
-Toll-Free phone plans are phone plans not associated location.
+Phone numbers come in three types; Geographic, Toll-Free and Mobile.
+Toll-Free numbers are not associated with a location.
 For example, in the US, toll-free numbers can come with area codes such as 800 or 888.
+Geographic and Mobile phone numbers are phone numbers associated with a location.

+Phone number types with the same country are grouped into a phone plan group with that phone number type.
+For example all Toll-Free phone numbers within the same country are grouped into a phone plan group.

 #### Searching and Purchasing and Releasing numbers